uea-teaching/computer-vision-2022/lectures/shapes-02.md

 - The same shape at different locations results in a different shape vector.

-# Point Distribution Models
+## Point Distribution Models

 Normalise the shapes for _pose_ using generalised **Procrustes** analysis.

 # Procrustes Analysis

-Procrustes - the son of Poseidon - from Greek mythology.
+Procrustes, the son of Poseidon, from Greek mythology.

 ## Procrustes Analysis